. Photography Index Home .

 Canon 220EX Speedlite

-Canon used to make three shoe mount E-TTL Speedlites: 220EX, 430EX and 580EX.† The 220EX is the baby of the bunch, an extremely compact yet powerful flash: GN 72.6 feet (22m) at ISO 100, 28mm full frame coverage (17 or 18mm APS-C), near-infrared AF assist light, flash exposure confirmation light, E-TTL, TTL, second-curtain sync, FE Lock (flash exposure lock), flash exposure compensation and FP Flash (high speed sync).
-You won't notice most of these features as the control panel is almost barren: on-off switch, ready light, FP Flash switch and flash exposure confirmation light.
-There are no manual controls or LCD.
+Although compact, the 220EX is surprisingly powerful and full featured: GN 72.6 feet (22m) at ISO 100, 28mm full frame coverage (17 or 18mm APS-C), near-infrared AF assist light, flash exposure confirmation light, E-TTL, TTL, second-curtain sync, FE Lock (flash exposure lock), flash exposure compensation and FP Flash (high speed sync).
+You won't notice most of these features as the control panel is nearly barren: on-off switch, ready light, FP Flash switch and flash exposure confirmation light.
 FE Lock, flash exposure compensation and second-curtain sync are controlled from the camera.
-Thus, to access all the flash features you need a camera with a full complement of E-TTL flash controls onboard, e.g., the EOS Elan 7 series, 3, 1V, 20D, 30D, 5D or early 1D series.
+To access all flash features you need a camera with a flash menu, e.g., Elan 7 series, 3, 1V and most EOS DSLRs.

 Canon Speedlite 220EX Shirt pocket delight

 The 220EX is surprisingly petite, about the size of a pack of cigarettes.
 It's so small you can comfortably carry it in a shirt or coat pocket.
 I power it with four AA lithiums to keep weight as low as possible.
-Despite its small size, the recycling time is amazingly fast, 0.1 to 4.5 seconds with alkaline AA batteries or 0.1 to 2.5 seconds with Ni-Cd AA batteries.
-That's faster than both the 420EX and the 550EX!
+Despite its small size, the recycling time is amazingly fast, 0.1 to 4.5 seconds with alkaline AA batteries or 0.1 to 2.5 seconds with rechargeable AA batteries.

 Balanced Fill-in Flash EOS 5D2, EF 24-105 4L IS USM & 220EX • Auto balanced fill flash in Av mode.
 Place the active AF point on your subject for off-center subjects.
 If you recompose with the point over a void you will suffer gross overexposure.